dapr/dapr/samples/distributed-calculator/README.md

 In order to run this sample, we need to deploy all of its resources.

 1. Navigate to the deploy directory in this sample directory: `cd deploy`
+2. Follow [these instructions](https://github.com/actionscore/actions/tree/master/samples/kubernetes_zero_to_hero#step-2---set-up-a-state-store) to create and configure a Redis store
-2. Deploy the React front-end: `kubectl apply -f react-calculator`
+3. Deploy the React front-end: `kubectl apply -f react-calculator`
-3. Deploy each of the supporting applications:
+4. Deploy each of the supporting applications:

 ```bash
 kubectl apply -f actionsdemoes/go-adder.yaml